pauldambra/pauldambra.github.io/_posts/2013-11-22-astronomical-database-identfier.md

 OK, that's a big number.
 Let's put it into context - [the ESA estimates there are something like 10<sup>22</sup>&nbsp;to 10<sup>24&nbsp;</sup>&nbsp;stars in the known universe](http://www.esa.int/Our_Activities/Space_Science/Herschel/How_many_stars_are_there_in_the_Universe)

-These IDs are used in the MS SQL DB Schema that we're importing into so I can't just ignore the possibility of an ID coming in with this massive value.
+These IDs are used in the MS SQL DB Schema that we're importing into so I can't ignore the possibility of an ID coming in with this massive value.
 So there're three distinct problems here...

  1. How do I represent these numbers in .Net (C# 4.5 to be precise)
  2. How do I have Entity Framework 6 map these potentially massive IDs